 Absolutely!
 I do have plans for further books burning at my fingertips!
 My overall ambition is a third and possibly fourth book to complete the series with the relationship-fumbling Gus Adams in No Kiss Good-Night and Boom Chicka Wah Wah to fulfill his zany journey.
 I potentially envision one book bringing us back prior to No Kiss Good-Night to the feverish relationship with the gal Peta that eventually ripped out and shredded Gus’s soul and destroyed his confidence in dating women for the next ten years.
 But I also feel Gus and Mitch need to move things forward in their relationship which means for Gus to step up and lay down his seed and become a big poppa!
 But of course, Gus being Gus, nothing ever comes easy without a few self-imposed mountains to climb and a tumble back down, bruised and battered.

 That being said, I’m currently working on the sequel to my third book, Crazy, Mixed-Up World.
-This book crazy mixed-up world coverwas a shift away from my usual lighter, comedic fare and moved to a darker and complex look within relationships.
+This book was a shift away from my usual lighter, comedic fare and moved to a darker and complex look within relationships.
 A common request from readers was asking what happened to many of the characters at the book’s conclusion because it is left purposely open-ended.
 Life does not have clearly defined destinations.
 At the book’s conclusion, the lives of the characters in Crazy, Mixed-Up World left us with a snapshot of outcomes from their actions, however, it left readers with the question – what next?
 The new book will see a few of those main characters return into what is promising to be situations as intense and shocking as the first book.
 Expect to see dramatic closure to these characters featured in The Jungle Room!

 ~~~